paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ```

 ^
-And from there, we just print out the private key and bitcoin public key to standard output, and stop the Python process.
+And from there, we just print out the private key and public key to standard output...

 ---

-# [fit] Bitcoin Public key :white_check_mark:

 ```elixir
 defmodule BitcoinAddress.Python do